NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 After successfully publishing the custom error page in the **Custom Pages** app, you can remove the page from your origin server.

-If in the future, you need to update your custom error page, you must re-publish the page at your origin and in the Cloudflare dashboard, even if the page URL remains unchanged.
+If in the future, you need to update your custom error page, you must re-publish the page at your origin and in the Khulnasoft dashboard, even if the page URL remains unchanged.

 ___